Free teaching resources for Key Stage 3

 If you would like to speak to the Islam-UK Centre team about these teaching resources, please contact:

-If you have any questions about the accompanying CPD course or any other professional development opportunity, please feel free to contact the CPD Unit at:
+If you have any questions about any other professional development opportunity, please feel free to contact the CPD Unit at: